Response of fluorescent molecular rotors in ternary macromolecular mixtures: Materials and methods

 \subsection{Rotor synthesis}

 Chemicals were obtained from commercial sources (Sigma-Aldrich, Fisher Sci., DougDiscovery, BLDPharm, TCI) and used without further purification.
-The rotor was synthesized by Suzuki cross-coupling from its 3-brominated precursor according to reported procedures~\cite{rao_2010,bahaidarah_2014} and its purity attested by $^1$H and $^{13}$C NMR analyzes performed in deuterated chloroform on Bruker Avance I 300 MHz spectrometers that are available at the CESAMO platform of ISM.
+The rotor (Fig.~\ref{fig:rotor_structure}) was synthesized by Suzuki cross-coupling from its 3-brominated precursor according to reported procedures~\cite{rao_2010,bahaidarah_2014} and its purity attested by $^1$H and $^{13}$C NMR analyzes performed in deuterated chloroform on Bruker Avance I 300 MHz spectrometers that are available at the CESAMO platform of ISM (see Supp.
+Inf. for description of spectra).

 Molecular rotors were stored in the dark in amber vials to avoid long term photobleaching, and it was verified that no significant bleaching occurred over the duration of experiments.